Editorial

 The Best Sports Bars — What They Actually Look Like

-The bars below represent the current high-water mark across New York and Chicago — two cities that have developed genuinely serious sports bar cultures.
-They each approach the category differently, but all of them have solved the core problems in their own way.
+The two New York rooms below represent the current high-water mark.
+They approach the category differently, but both have solved the core problems — sightlines, audio, and crowd capacity — in their own way.

 Our Verdict — What a Great Sports Bar Gets Right